-The ID.3 is pitched by Volkswagen as the start of its third chapter in the manufacturer’s history – as key to VW’s success as the Beetle and Golf before it.
+The ID.3 is pitched by Volkswagen as the start of its third chapter in the manufacturer’s history – and may be as key to VW’s success as the Beetle and Golf before it.
 That’s some weight to place on the wheel arches, but the ID.3 delivers, and that’s before the full range has rolled-out.
 The 1st Edition has impressed with its reliable range calculations, huge interior space considering the footprint – it’s the size of a VW Golf but with passenger space of the larger VW Passat – and easy-to-drive nature from the excellent all-rounder.

 Now available with a selection of different trims and batteries, initial observations have been based on the launch 58 kWh model.
 However, there is also a 77 kWh battery pack on offer, extending the driving range from up to 260 miles to 340 miles on a charge.
 Charging can be carried out at up to 125 kW DC on CCS points, allowing for 200 miles of range to be added in half an hour.

 Sales of the Tesla Model 3 are storming upwards, and with good reason.
 It brings much of the Tesla tech, range and design to more customers thanks to a lower price than the Model S. Accessible to those looking at executive saloons, the Tesla Model 3 offers a full-electric choice in the market, and is available in Standard Range +, Long Range, and Performance specifications.

 This means that a range of almost 350 miles is possible on a charge, or the Performance version can cover the 0-62mph sprint in just 3.2 seconds, making it a very worthy candidate in our top 10 electric cars.
 Fitted with a CCS inlet, the Model 3 can either take advantage of the Tesla’s Supercharging network or any other CCS ultra-rapid charger for low recharging times.